x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 - In the EAC, select each of the mail contacts that you bulk edited, and then click **Edit**![Edit icon](../media/ITPro_EAC_EditIcon.gif) to view the properties that you changed.

-- In the Shell, use the **Get-Contact** cmdlet to verify the changes.
+- In Exchange Online PowerShell, use the **Get-Contact** cmdlet to verify the changes.
 For example, say you used the bulk edit feature in the EAC to change the manager and the office for all mail contacts from a vendor company named A. Datum Corporation.
-To verify these changes, you could run the following command in the Shell.
+To verify these changes, you could run the following command in Exchange Online PowerShell.

   ```
   Get-Contact -ResultSize unlimited -Filter {(Company -eq 'Adatum')} | fl Name,Office,Manager